 Despite the financial pressures that we have had to address in preparing the LTP our current financial position remains solid.
 We remain well within our debt, interest and liquidity financial covenants in each year.
-We continue to not meet the debt servicing benchmark, but this is due to the amounts we borrow in order to make interest-earning loans to CCHL; we have no concern around our ability to service the debt.
+We continue to not meet the debt servicing benchmark, but this is largely due to the amounts we borrow in order to make interest-earning loans to CCHL; we have no concern around our ability to service the debt.
 (These benchmarks are explained in more detail in the section on Financial Prudence Benchmarks).

 In response to our significant increase in rate requirement in the short term we have revisited our plan to transition the funding of renewal expenditure from debt to rates.
-We propose to reduce the level of transition for the first two years of the LTP, where rates increases are at their highest.
-The consequences of this proposal are;
+We have reduced the level of transition for the first two years of the LTP, where rates increases are at their highest.
+The consequences of this are;

-- reducing the rate requirement by 1.8% in year 1 and 1.2% in year 2 - incurring higher net borrowings of \$94 million by 2030 - not meeting the balanced budget benchmark for the first three years of the LTP, and - extending the target date to fully fund renewal expenditure from rates by one year to 2032.
+- reducing the rate requirement by 1.4% in year 1 and 1.2% in year 2 - incurring higher net borrowings of \$88 million by 2030 - not meeting the balanced budget benchmark in year three of the LTP, and

+• extending the target date to fully fund renewal expenditure from rates by one year to 2032.